SNDTWEET and Twitter can appear to be an unusual combination

 for a much longer period of time, then you can start to see through the hype to find that this can be

-used for very legitimate purposes in your System i shop.
+used for very legitimate purposes in your IBM i shop.
 A Twitter post is called a "Tweet" and is a

 character based message with a limit of 140 characters.